danbev/learning-ai/notes/llm.md

 #### Top_p
 This is a hyperparameter that uses a technique called nucleus sampling.
-This works like follows, we start by sorting the words in our very limited
+This works as follows, we start by sorting the words in our very limited
 vocabulary:
 ```
 "apple": 0.5